hcail/hcail.github.io/_pages/about.md

 <img src="./assets/img/cscw23_1.JPG" alt="HCAIL at the CSCW 2023 conference" width="100%" >
 HCAIL group photo at [CSCW'23](https://cscw.acm.org/2023/) in October 2023!

-Welcome to the Human-Centered Artificial Intelligence Lab (HCAIL)!!!!
+Welcome to the Human-Centered Artificial Intelligence Lab (HCAIL)!
 We are a research group
 in the Department of Computer Science and Engineering at the University of